Last Updated on March 14, 2021 by Julia Wilson

 - If you are out for long periods, consider adopting two kittens, so they can settle in together and keep each other company.

 - On a night you have two choices, have him in your bedroom with you, or confine him to a small room in the house (laundry is ideal in case of accidents).
 If you choose the laundry option, make a comfortable bed, and if it is cold, put a ‘warm’ hot water bottle or heating pad under half of his blanket.
-Wrap up a ticking clock which can mimic his mother’s heartbeat.
+Wrap up a ticking clock that can mimic his mother’s heartbeat.
 I also like to add a small, soft teddy bear to his bed to snuggle up with.
 Make sure he has a litter tray, fresh food and clean water in the room with him.

 - During the day, try to schedule several play sessions with your kitten.
 In the wild, a cat hunts his prey, kills and then eats it, followed by sleep.
 Wand toys are particularly good for this, let him chase and hunt the toy, at the end of the game, let him catch and kill his prey.
 Feed him immediately after his play session to mimic the hunt, eat, sleep cycle.
 Not only will playing help him sleep, but it will also assist in helping him get to know you.